Reviewing ThredUp (TDUP) & The Competition

-ThredUp (NASDAQ:TDUP – Get Rating) is one of 49 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it weigh in compared to its peers?
-We will compare ThredUp to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, profitability, earnings, risk and valuation.
+ThredUp (NASDAQ:TDUP – Get Rating) is one of 49 public companies in the “Catalog & mail-order houses” industry, but how does it contrast to its rivals?
+We will compare ThredUp to related businesses based on the strength of its risk, valuation, profitability, earnings, analyst recommendations, dividends and institutional ownership.

-50.5% of ThredUp shares are owned by institutional investors.
-Comparatively, 64.0% of shares of all “Catalog & mail-order houses” companies are owned by institutional investors.
-28.9% of shares of all “Catalog & mail-order houses” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+This table compares ThredUp and its rivals’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and target prices for ThredUp and its peers, as reported by MarketBeat.com.
+This is a breakdown of current ratings for ThredUp and its rivals, as reported by MarketBeat.com.

 |Sell Ratings